anjalis17/win2024-cs107e-project/project/proposal.md

  * Multiple interrupts changing the same static variables (cooridnate position of falling piece)

 # Route for success
- * I (Aditi) will definitely be coming by to office hours/posting on the Ed for help
+ * Aditi - I will definitely be coming by to office hours/posting on the Ed for help
  * Anjali - encouragement along the way, especially when I get stuck or nervous!
 Patience / willingness to let me walk through my code and potentially offer a debug idea when I run into a bug I can't figure out :'/
  THANK YOU in advance!!! <3 We appreciate you all!